dagbjorn/microcoffeeoncloud/README.md

 Upon startup, each microservice registers with the discovery server using an Eureka client.

 #### microcoffeeoncloud-gateway
 Contains the gateway server for proxying of REST calls to the backend services.
-The gateway server is based on Spring Cloud Netflix Zuul.
+The gateway server is based on Spring Cloud Gateway.

-Zuul acts as a reverse proxy for REST calls from the user interface of Microcoffee, hence the user interface can use a single point to access all REST services as well as the static web resources of the application.
+Spring Cloud Gateway acts as a reverse proxy for REST calls from the user interface of Microcoffee, hence the user interface can use a single point to access all REST services as well as the static web resources of the application.
 This simplifies things, avoiding the need to manage REST service endpoints and CORS concerns independently for all the backends.

 #### microcoffeeoncloud-location
 Contains the Location REST service for locating the nearest coffee shop.
 Coffee shop geodata is downloaded from [OpenStreetMap](https://www.openstreetmap.org) and imported into the database.